Toward multi-target self-organizing pursuit in a partially observable Markov game: Experiments

-\textit{\textbf{Discussion of the generalization of FSC2.}} As introduced in Section \ref{sec_intro}, there are many capture definitions in the pursuit domain.
+\paragraph{\textbf{Generalization of FSC2 and comparison with existing work.}} As introduced in Section \ref{sec_intro}, there are many capture definitions in the pursuit domain.
 The proposed FSC2 algorithm can be extended to other multi-agent pursuit games, although it is originally proposed for the 4-pursuer-surrounding-based capture.
 For example, FSC2 satisfies the mass capture based pursuit in \cite{ZHOU2021}.
-In FSC2, when pursuers surround the target or even before the target cannot move, the mass center of pursuers will match that of the target.
+In FSC2, when pursuers surround the target, the mass center of pursuers will match that of the target.
 But instead of the mass center of the group including all pursuers matching that of the evader group and thus one mass capture in \cite{ZHOU2021}, four pursuers take charge of each target and thus there are many distributed mass captures in the FSC2.
-Therefore, compared with Zhou et al. \cite{ZHOU2021}, FSC2 is more suitable for the pursuit where pursuers and targets are spatially distributed.
+Therefore, compared with the mean field reinforcement learning of Zhou et al. \cite{ZHOU2021}, FSC2 is more suitable for the pursuit where pursuers and targets are spatially distributed.
 In particular, FSC2 can additionally deal with the interagent collision avoidance.
 On the other hand, FSC2 can directly solve the pursuit problems with one more time step if the capture is occupying-based and the number of pursuers needed for a target is not greater than 4, as in MPE \cite{lowe2017multi}.
 FSC2 agents only need to walk towards the target one more step after they surround the target and the target cannot move.
-Actually, not only the occupying-based pursuit, pursuers can do many things as long as the target is surrounded, such as tagging the target as in MAgent \cite{Zheng2018MAgent}.
+Actually, in addition to the occupying-based pursuit, pursuers can do many things as long as the target is surrounded, such as tagging the target as in MAgent \cite{Zheng2018MAgent}.
 In the proposed fuzzy-based distributed task allocation, we do not limit the number of agents in a cluster to greedily capture one visible target with as many pursuers as possible.
 This is beneficial when applying the FSC2 in other pursuit problems under the occupying-based capture yet with more than 4 pursuers for each target.
 In addition, the fitness function, i.e., Equation (\ref{eq_fitness}), of the CCR algorithm is originally designed to suit the capture with more than 4 pursuers, as shown in its sequential decision-making version: CCPSO-R \cite{SUN2020CCPSOR}.
 The only necessary modifications are the capture definition and the order of agents in which they walk toward the target to ensure that there are no collisions.